eva-barczykowska/rb_109/collection_methods.md

 ### minmax

 `Enumerable#minmax` returns a 2 element array which contains both the minimum and maximum values in the calling collection.
 By default, the method will evaluate all elements with `<=>`.
-Alternatively, you can pass it a block to determine how elements should be compares.
+Alternatively, you can pass it a block to determine how elements should be compared.
 The block takes two arguments (the items to compare) and should return a value of `-1`, `1`, or `0`.

 ```ruby
 words = %w(cantaloupe apple durian bananas)